iitis/DatagenCopulaBased.jl/README.md

 ```

-### Chain of bivariate Archimedean copulas
+### The chain of bivariate Archimedean copulas

-To generate `t` realisations of `length(θ)+1` variate data, using a chain of one parameter bivariate Archimedean copulas parametrised by `θᵢ` for - i'th and i+1'th marginal:
+To generate `t` realisations of the `length(θ)+1` variate data, using the chain of the bivariate Archimedean copulas parametrised by the vectof of parameter `θ` run:

 ```julia

 julia> chaincopulagen(t::Int, θ::Union{Vector{Float64}, Vector{Int}}, copula::Vector{String}; rev::Bool = false, cor::String = "")

 ```

-In other words `∀i∈[1, length(θ)]` data are generated form Archimedean copula `C_{θᵢ}(uᵢ, u_{i+1})`.
-Due to features of bivariate copulas, each marginal `uᵢ` is uniformly
-distributed on `[0,1]`, hence we got a multivariate copula, defined by
-subsequent bivariate sub-copulas.
-The cross-corelation between marginals `i` and `j`: `i ≠ j+1` are introduced by a chain of
-bivariate copulas.
+The `i`th element of `θ` i.e. `θᵢ` determinsed the cross-correlation between the `i`th and the `i+1`th marginal.

-Following families are supported: "clayton", "frank" and
+Following families are supported: "clayton", "frank" and the "amh" -  Ali-Mikhail-Haq.
-"amh" -  Ali-Mikhail-Haq.
-Conditions for `θᵢ` parameters ranges such as in corresponding
-bivariate copula case.

 ```julia